 - if you get a PCN (Penalty Charge Notice) or any tickets during your hire

 - if you lose the lock we provide you with

 - replacement of the key if you lose it

 - replacement tyre if you get a puncture

 Do I have to have a driving licence?

 You need to be eligible to hold a EU/UK licence.
 If you don’t already have a driving licence you will need to apply for your provisional licence so you can take your CBT.

 What's included in the hire fee?

-Under the Wheels to Work scheme, your hire fee can include insurance, unlimited mileage, breakdown cover, maintenance, MOT, tax, protective clothing, delivery and pick up of your vehicle at the start of your hire and for scheduled servicing.
+Under the Wheels to Work scheme, your hire fee can include insurance, breakdown cover, maintenance, MOT, tax, protective clothing, delivery and pick up of your vehicle at the start of your hire and for scheduled servicing.